 It took ten long minutes for him to convince Becky to come out of the room.
 When she finally opened the door, he was shocked by her appearance.
 His heart sank as he looked at how pale she was.
 Her hair was dirty and stringy, and there were dark circles under her eyes.
 She looked exhausted.
 She stared at the floor and avoided eye contact, and when he held out his arms for his hug, she brushed by him and walked to the kitchen and sat down.

-Jim said, “She is just concerned about you – and so am I.” Becky closed her eyes and put her head down.
+“She is just concerned about you – and so am I.” Becky closed her eyes and put her head down.
 It was her way of shutting down when she felt uncomfortable.

 Jim continued, “I know you haven’t felt well lately, and there are things going on that are difficult for you to understand.”
 Slowly Becky lifted her head and looked at him.
 Jim carefully weighed his words.
 “Whatever is wrong, we will all deal with it together.”